 We are working to ensure that pubs and pub-goers remain a prominent consideration for the government.
 The industry contributes over 900,000 jobs and over £23.6bn to the UK economy annually.
 Pubs are at the heart of our history and heritage, and one of our most cherished British institutions.
 We must act now to secure their future, and CAMRA membership is vital to enable us to continue to be an effective lobbying organisation for all beer and pub lovers.

 Pubs and breweries across the UK have risen to the challenge in the face of unprecedented levels of uncertainty while we all fight the spread of COVID-19.
 The beer and pub industry has been a force for good during the COVID-19 lockdown and continues to do amazing work to help the COVID-19 response in their local communities.

-Pubs reopened from 4th July which was great news.
-It has enabled the consumption of alcohol in responsible, community settings, and continues to make a huge positive difference to tackling social isolation.
-Things look and feel a little different from normal.
-To help you know what to expect, and to help our pubs keep everyone safe, see CAMRA’s advice for getting back to the pub (England version) or checkout the infographic below.
+More details will be posted here in due course but it is clear that things will continue to look and feel a little different from normal.
+Below is information about what we experienced when pubs reopened last Summer about how to help our pubs keep everyone safe, see CAMRA’s advice for getting back to the pub (England version) or checkout the infographic below.